 7 Ways to Be a More Earth-Conscious Traveler

-You can make a big impact with a few small changes.
+Here's how to make a big impact with just a few small changes.

-You may have seen the photos these past two years of smog-free skies over LA, clear(ish) water flowing through the historically toxic Venice canals, and wildlife reclaiming cities all over the world amid coronavirus lockdowns—all proof that nature indeed fares better when we sit our fossil fuel-guzzling butts at home instead of traipsing around spewing carbon.
-You could say Mother Nature was enjoying some much needed R&R.
+Over past three years, you may have seen photos of smog-free skies over LA, clear(ish) water flowing through the historically toxic Venice canals, and wildlife reclaiming cities all over the world amid coronavirus lockdowns—all proof that nature indeed fares better when we keep our fossil fuel-guzzling butts at home instead of traipsing around spewing carbon.
+One could say Mother Nature was enjoying some much needed R&R.

-So why not celebrate this Earth Day right by considering what travel goals you care about—and can truly apply?
-Things that drive you to book community-based experiences instead of the cheapest flight to over-touristed Cabo, perhaps?
-And while you’re making that list, here are a few points to help you put your money where your well-intentioned mouth is.
+So why not celebrate this Earth Day right by considering which sustainable travel goals you care about—and can truly apply?
+Factors that drive you to book community-based experiences instead of the cheapest flight to over-touristed Cabo, perhaps?
+And while you’re making that list, here are a few eco-friendly travel tips to help you put your money where your well-intentioned mouth is.

 Every time you get on a plane, ride in a taxi, or use electricity or heat, carbon dioxide is emitted.
 Obviously we can’t all be Greta Thunberg and give up flying completely—but for short domestic trips, consider a road trip or taking the train instead.
 In the US, Amtrak not only provides a scenic experience and an automatically interesting travel yarn, but the company has also reduced its emissions by 20% since 2010, with the goal to achieve 40% reduction by 2030.